Israr-11/Foodie-React-Landing-Page/README.md

 npm start

-Open your favorite browser and navigate to http://localhost:3000 to experience the magic!
+Open your favorite browser and navigate to http://localhost:3000 to experience the magic 😎!

 The app will automatically reload as you make changes, and any lint errors will be displayed in the console.